PeterEnglish/tkinterDistanceConverter/README.md

 # tkinterDistanceConverter
-A Miles to Kilometers and Kilometers to Miles Converter Built Using Python and Tkinter
+A Miles-to-Kilometers and Kilometers-to-Miles Converter Built Using Python and Tkinter